U.S. Press Freedom Tracker

 January 29, 2026

-Independent journalist Don Lemon was arrested by federal agents in Los Angeles, California, on Jan.
+Independent journalist Don Lemon was arrested by federal agents at a hotel in Beverly Hills, California, on Jan.
 29, 2026, after a grand jury indicted him on charges connected to his reporting on a protest that disrupted a church service in St. Paul, Minnesota, almost two weeks prior.

 Demonstrations in the Twin Cities area have been mounting since the beginning of January, following the expansion of an immigration enforcement crackdown, known as Operation Metro Surge, and federal officers’ fatal shooting of two Minneapolis residents — Renee Good and Alex Pretti.